carolinelbp/best-selling-steam-games/README.md

 ### Use a cumulative function like SUM() OVER(...) to track running totals or trends.

+TBC

+### Add a PARTITION BY to apply your function per group.

 Which developers have the highest average number of downloads between all games?

 ```sql